 In this post, we’ll explore 6 case study layout samples you need to include in your next case study.
 This is the 6th post in a 7-part series on case study best practices.

 Strong case study layout and design do more than pretty up a page

-Once you’ve figured out the case study format you want to use, then it’s time to dig into the layout and design.
+Once you’ve figured out the case study components you want to use, then it’s time to dig into the elements of a case study template.
 Done well, strong case study layout and design will: